-Since 2001, SETA/Sacramento Works has identified high demand occupational sectors/clusters to focus training efforts to ensure that job seekers are being trained with skills that will meet the needs of employers in the region.
+SETA/Sacramento Works has identified high demand occupational sectors/clusters to focus training efforts to ensure that job seekers are being trained with skills that will meet the needs of employers in the region.
 The WIOA Adult and Dislocated Worker program focuses on occupations requiring short to moderate term post-secondary education and industry recognized credentials and degrees.
 Some occupations in these sectors/clusters reflect higher levels of education.
 These levels are not necessarily the only way an individual can become qualified to perform the duties of a given occupation.
 Other combinations of education, training, and/or experience may also be appropriate for job entry.
-The occupational sectors/clusters below have been identified as critical to the region's economy based on research, data and review in cluster-specific forums.
-The current list of occupational sectors/clusters are as follows:
+The current list of occupational sectors/clusters include Construction, Clean Economy, Health & Life Sciences, Information & Communications Technology, Food and Agriculture, Advanced Manufacturing and Transportation, and Education and